 London, National Portrait Gallery, Wellington Portraits, Spring 2015.
-Portraits and other material explore Wellington’s career, from his early campaigns in India to the battle of Waterloo and his subsequent, sometimes controversial, political and personal life.
+This biographical exhibition uses portraits and other material to explore Wellington’s career, from his early campaigns in India to the battle of Waterloo and his subsequent, sometimes controversial, political and personal life.

 London, The Queen’s Gallery, The Genius of Castiglione, 1 November 2013 to 16 March 2014.

-London, Victoria & Albert Museum, William Kent, 2014.
-Kent was Inspector of Paintings and later Portrait Painter to George II – who never sat to him – and supervised the redecoration of his palaces.
+London, Victoria & Albert Museum, William Kent: Designing Georgian Britain, 22 March-13 July 2014.
+Kent was Inspector of Paintings and later Portrait Painter to George II – who never sat to him – and supervised the redecoration of Kensington Palace between 1720 and 1727.

 Paris, Musee de la Malmaison, The Funeral of the Empress Josephine, 2014.
 To commemorate its two hundredth anniversary.